Helen’s Bay & Crawfordsburn E-

 Helen’s Bay Railway Station, in the 1930s; the original painting by Norman Whitla may be seen at the North Down Museum, Bangor -

-A 25 page illustrated colour booklet commemorating those in the St John’s Church who served in the Great War, can be got at email@example.com.
+A 25 page illustrated colour booklet commemorating those in the St John’s Church who served in the Great War, can be got at St John’s Church which also features in the new Council World Wars Trail or from email@example.com.

-Grey Point Fort is open, free of charge currently on Saturdays and Sundays and some Mondays, Wednesdays, Fridays, from noon to 4pm. .
+Grey Point Fort is open, free of charge currently on Saturdays and Sundays and some Mondays, Wednesdays, Fridays, from noon to 4pm..
+At 1pm on Sunday 25 June, both of the huge naval guns will be fired as part of Armed Forces weekend.

 The Council has published a Walk and Cultural Trail showing places of interest in Crawfordsburn and Helen’s Bay.
 Copies are widely available.